Becoming A Competent Investor Is A Vital Skill To Master

 5) They measure results honestly.

 They track performance against meaningful benchmarks, after fees, after taxes, and after inflation.
-They do not lie to themselves like Coast FIRE followers sometimes do.
+They do not lie to themselves like Coast FIRE followers sometimes do, to make themselves feel better about their journey.

 6) They are always learning.

 Markets evolve.
 Technology evolves.
+Investment trends change.
 So must investors.
 Competence is not a destination; it is a maintained skill.

 If You Don’t Want to Become a Competent Investor, Outsource the Job

 Not everyone wants to spend years learning how markets work, tracking portfolios, or thinking deeply about asset allocation and risk.
 That’s fine.
-And I understand.
+There are so many other important and fun things to do.

 If you’re too busy, disinterested, or honest enough to admit you don’t enjoy investing, the rational move is to outsource your money management that does take it seriously.
 Just like you wouldn’t perform your own surgery or represent yourself in a complex legal case, you shouldn’t half-ass something as important as your family’s financial future.